MagneticPanda/Machine-Learning-Collection/English to French Translator/README.md

 1. Bidirectional LSTM encoder and an LSTM decoder
 2. Bidirectional GRU encoder and an GRU decoder
 3. 2-Layered LSTM encoder and an LSTM decoder

+Note: A custom dataset, referenced as 'fra.txt' in the source files, was used as the labelled corpus.
+Due to size constaints this has been omitted from the repository, however a copy of this dataset can be provided upon request from [this google drive link](https://drive.google.com/file/d/1kTqw-yNw4UnXOaJ0JBUcFE1Ez2bALrdD/view?usp=sharing)